attdevsupport/ATT_APIPlatform_SampleApps/MSSDK/vb/mms/app1/README.txt

 3) endPoint		  	: This is mandatory parameter, Set it to the end point URI of AT&T Service.

-4) deiveryStatusFilePath : This is mandatory key, which will point to the file, which is used by application to store the received online delivery status messages.

-5) numberOfDeliveryStatusToStore : This is optional parameter, these many records will be stored in file

 Note: If your application is promoted from Sandbox environment to Production environment and you decide to use production application settings, you must update parameters 1-2 as per production application details.